Bwc9876/git-from-scratch/index.typ

 - Commits
 - … and more!

+Objects are stored within `.git/objects`.
+They use a *content-addressed* storage structure.

-== Object Hahing And Storage
+== Content Addressed Storage

-Objects are *content-addressed* within the `objects/` directory.
-To get the "name" of an object we get the SHA-1 hash of that object’s contents.
+Objects are *content-addressed* within the `.git/objects/` directory.
+"Content-addressed" means we reference things using a value that's somehow derived from that thing's contents.
-This hash serves as a unique identifier for that object, any references to it will use this hash.
+Content-addressed storage is implemented in Git using a SHA-1 hasging algorithm.

+SHA-1 is a bit technical but all we need to know is it takes content of any size and turns it into a 40-character long string of letters and numbers.
+Each generated string is unique to that piece of content.

+== Object Storage in Git

-To store an object, Git will use the #strong[first two] characters of the hash to create a new folder in `.git/objects`.
-Then Git will place the object data in a file named with the rest of the hash.
+To store an object, Git will first compute the SHA-1 has of that object.

+The *first two*
+characters of that hash are then cut off and used to create a folder inside of `.git/objects`.

+The rest of the characters are used to name a file _within_ that folder.
+The file will then hold the object's data.

+Git does this splitting because it makes it a bit faster for a file system to look up files if they're nested in a directory instead of one flat directory with many files.

 == Object Hashing Example
 <object-hashing-storage>